SayagoDev/learning-rust/README.md

 - Multiple pieces of data
   - Must be the same type
 - Used for list of information
-- CAn add, remove, and traverse the entries
+- Can add, remove, and traverse the entries

 **Example:**